sourcemeta/learnjsonschema.com/content/2020-12/applicator/propertyNames.markdown

 ---

 The `propertyNames` keyword in is used to define constraints on the property names within an object instance.
 It allows you to specify a schema that all the property names in an object instance must adhere to.

-* The value of `propertyNames` must be a valid JSON Schema.
-* This keyword has no effect on instances other than objects.

 {{<alert>}}
 _**Note:** Note that the property names in any object instance will always be strings.
 Therefore, this schema only makes sense when applied to strings.
 Passing a schema here that matches something other than a string would be invalid._